 II.
 CAUSES OF ADHESIONS

 Unresolved inflammation is the basic cause.
-The main cause of adhesions appear to be inflammation that is not correctly resolved.
+The main cause of adhesions appears to be inflammation that is not correctly resolved.

 One of these is copper toxicity.
 This interferes with the disulphide bonds in connective tissue structures.

-Another is the presence of the so-called amigos (high levels of hidden iron, manganese, aluminum, nickel, cobalt, boron and perhaps other minerals).
-These are extremely pro-inflammatory mineral compounds that cause many problems in the body.
+Another cause is the presence of the so-called amigos (high levels of oxide forms of iron, manganese, aluminum, nickel, cobalt, boron and, at times, other minerals).
+These are extremely pro-inflammatory chemical compounds that cause many problems in the body.
 This topic is discussed below in more detail.

 Trauma.
-Inflammation may also be caused by a trauma such as a surgery, a fall, or something else.
+Chronic inflammation may also be caused by a trauma such as a surgery, a fall, or something else.
 This induces inflammation and also causes nutritional deficiencies that the body cannot overcome, resulting in chronic inflammation.

 A. Inflammation from the body fighting the infection.